Citizens' Military Training Camp: CMTC

-CMTC camps were a month in length and held at about 50 Army posts nationally.
-At their peak in 1928 and 1929, about 40,000 men received training annually.
-But the camps were considered disappointing in achieving stated goals, especially in the commissioning of Organized Reserve officers.
-The program established that participants could receive a Reserve commission as a second lieutenant by completing four successive summer courses (titled Basic, Red, White, and Blue).
-Only 5,000 such commissions were awarded over the 20-year history of the CMTC.
+At their peak in 1928 and 1929, about 40,000 men received training annually, but the camps were considered disappointing in achieving stated goals, especially in the commissioning of Organized Reserve officers; only 5,000 such commissions were awarded over the 20-year history of the CMTC.
 No records appear to have survived that document total participation, but it is estimated that 400,000 men had at least one summer of training.
 Among known participants were Harry S. Truman, Ronald Reagan, Robert Penn Warren, Walter S. McIlhenny, Chuck Yeager, John J. McCloy and William Guarnere.